Prahyas/khadyanna-frontend/README.md

 # khadyanna-frontend
-note: The app is in Nepali Language
+#note: just for demo purpose. and its in Nepali Language

 HOW TO USE:
 1. click on the link : https://foodprojectnepal.netlify.app/